persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - click on the 'Run' button
     - error message : 'No results are available...'
     - right click on the item design_2 and choose Evaluate
-    - a wizard appears, click one the Finish button
+    - a wizard appears, deselect fake_y0, click one the Finish button
     - a window appears, click on the 'Run' button
     - right click on the item chaos_2 and click on Modify